-This Policy establishes limits on the amount of Flicker that any one User can cause on the ESS.
-Sources of Flicker include:
+This Policy establishes limits on the amount of voltage fluctuations that any one User can cause on the ESS.
+Sources of voltage fluctuations include but are not limited to:

-- Motor operations (starting, jogging, extreme load variations)

-- Shunt Capacitor or Harmonic Filter switching
+- Motor operations (starting, jogging, extreme load variations) - Shunt capacitor or harmonic filter switching

+- Transformer energizations

 - Processes involving an electrical arc

 - Welding operations

-- Others

-The severity of Flicker caused by these sources can be evaluated in terms of limits identified as P{st} , P{lt} , and Maximum Voltage Deviation ($\Delta V/V$).
+The severity of voltage fluctuations caused by these sources can be evaluated in terms of flicker limits identified as $P{st}$ , $P{lt}$ , and Rapid Voltage Changes (RVCs) limits in terms of Maximum Voltage Deviation ( $\Delta V{max}/V$ ).
 In most cases, the System can supply a large number of Users without having adverse effects; however, in some situations special provisions may be necessary between a User and the Owner.

-A Pst95 value of 1.0 is defined as the Compatibility Level at which objectionable light Flicker can occur in a low voltage (LV) System.
+A Pst95% value of 1.0 is defined as the Compatibility Level at which objectionable light Flicker can occur in a low voltage (LV) System.
 The Flicker Planning Levels described in Table II-1 establish System design levels of allowable Voltage Flicker created by the combination of all fluctuating loads that will still ensure compatibility with LV Systems.
-The Flicker Planning Levels of Table II-1 represent the cumulative effect of all Users served by the ESS, and are not to be interpreted as Flicker Emission Limits for any individual User.
+The Flicker Planning Levels of Table II-1 represent the cumulative effect of all Users served by the ESS, and are not Flicker Emission Limits for any individual User.